HaolinLiu97/Refer-it-in-RGBD/README.md

 Install MinkowskiEngine, detail can be referred in <a href="https://github.com/NVIDIA/MinkowskiEngine" target="__blank">this link</a>.

 # Prepare data
 Firstly create a new folder named data under the root directory.
-Download glove word embedding file glove.p in <a href='http://kaldir.vc.in.tum.de/glove.p' target='__bland'> glove.p</a>.
+Download glove word embedding file glove.p in <a href='http://kaldir.vc.in.tum.de/glove.p' target='__blank'> glove.p</a>.
 ### ScanRefer dataset
 The processed data of ScanRefer and ScanNet is in <a href="https://cuhko365-my.sharepoint.com/:f:/g/personal/115010192_link_cuhk_edu_cn/EpdaZpFCBNBKsV2LxMhf7ckBQiMSv5g6_dBb0bAV2kYRhQ?e=6fP2ri" target="__blank"> scanrefer data</a>.
 <br>